Hydr8O/nsdhw_21au/proposal/Hydr8O/README.rst

  1. Edge detection - getting image edges.

  2. Contour detection - detecting contours based on the edges.
+ 3. Corner points detection -detecting the corner points of paper.
- 3. Image warping - warping an image to get the top-down view for the text retrieval.
+ 4. Image warping - warping an image to get the top-down view for the text retrieval.

 2. Textual data retrieval.